alan-turing-institute/TuringDataStories/.github/ISSUE_TEMPLATE/turing-data-story-proposal-.md

 # Story description

-**Please provide a high level description of the Turing Data Story** A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+**Please provide a high level description of the Turing Data Story** A clear and concise description of what the data story is going to be about.

 **Which datasets will you be using in this Turing Data Story?**
-A clear and concise description of what you want to happen.
+Cite the dataset that are going to be used in this story (these of course can change whilst developing the story).

 **Additional context**
 Add any other context or screenshots about the story here.